pjakiela/ECON523/exercises/E3-DD1.md

 ```
 putexcel set E3-DD-table1.xlsx, replace
-putexcel B1="Treatment", bold border(top)
+putexcel B1="Treatment", hcenter bold border(top)
-putexcel C1="Control", bold border(top)
+putexcel C1="Control", hcenter bold border(top)
-putexcel D1="Difference", bold border(top)
+putexcel D1="Difference", hcenter bold border(top)
 putexcel A2="Before Handwashing", bold
 putexcel A4="After Handwashing", bold
 ```

 At this point, it is worth opening your Excel file to make sure that you are writing to it successfully.  **Be sure to close the file after you look at it**; Stata won't write over an open Excel file.
+The column and row labels should all appear in bold font (the `bold` option), and the column headings in cells B1, C1, and D1 should be centered (the `hcenter` option) and have a border above them (the `border()` option).

-Now that we know that the `putexcel` command is working, we can add the mean of the variable `Rate1` for the years prior to the introduction of handwashing.
+Now that we know that `putexcel` is working, we can add the mean of the variable `Rate1` (the maternal mortality rate in Division 1) for the years prior to the introduction of handwashing.
 Remember that you can always use the `return list` command after a command like `summarize` to see what statistics the summarize command stored in Stata's short-term memory as locals.
 Any of these statistics can be exported to Excel.
 We're going to put the mean maternal mortality rate in Division 1 prior to the handwashing intervention in cell B2:  the **Treatment** column, in the **Before Handwashing** row.

 ```
 sum Rate1 if post==0